ktdreyer/igw-ceph-ansible/README.md

 - images mapped to clients can be added/removed by changing image_list and rerunning the playbook
 - clients can be removed using the state=absent variable and rerunning the playbook.
 At this point the entry can be removed from the group variables file
-- configuration can be wiped with the purge_cluster playbook
+- configuration can be wiped with the purge_gateway playbook
 - current state can be seen by looking at the configuration object (stored in the rbd pool)

+###Why RHEL 7.3?
+There are several system dependencies that are required to ensure the correct (i.e. don't eat my data!) behaviors when OSD connectivity or gateway nodes
+fail.
+RHEL 7.3 delivers the necessary kernel changes, and also provides an updated multipathd, enabling rbd images to be managed by multipathd.

 ##Prerequisites
 * a working ceph cluster ( *rbd pool defined* )